pzhaojohnson/rnacanvas.draw.style/README.md

 Data object properties with values of `undefined` are ignored, as well as invalid property values.

-The validator functions specified at construction are used to check property values.
+The validator functions defined at construction are used to check property values.

 ```javascript
 var values = new DrawingElementValues({